RoundLab/LabDocumentation/README.md

 # High-throughput sequencing project guidelines
 ## Submitting a project on Gnomex
-- Have your metadata (Animal ID, Genotype, housing, conditiones, etc.) for your experiment ready before you submit on Gnomex.
+- Have your metadata (Animal ID, Genotype, housing, conditions, etc.) for your experiment ready before you submit on Gnomex.
   - We want metadata for the project documented at time of submission.
 Gnomex experimental details will remain on Gnomex and tie the sequence library prep method, sequences and metadata together.
+  - See the minimum metadata requirements section below.
+These are **minimum to publish your data!** We should always exceed these requirements within our lab (depending on the sample type)
   - Prepare in spreadsheet program with each variable in its own column, and export as tab-separated value file.
 Then, upload to Gnomex during submission.
 Gnomex will allow you to match column headers as desired.
   - Having the metadata at submission allows you to automatcialy tie metadata to individual sequenced libraries after project is done.
 Go to "Experimental Design" and click "Download Sample Sheet" button after sequencing is done.
 This now lists each sample you submitted by its sequence library ID (for example, 13567X10) which is the preferable naming scheme to maintain.